ConfederacyOfGaia/Gaia/zephyrlands.md

-# The Confederacy of Gaia - Player's Guide
+# The Zephyrlands - Player's Guide

 ## Overview

-Gaia is a large confederacy of autonomous villages, collectively called *The Confederacy of Gaia* by the inhabitants.
+The Zephyrlands is a large confederacy of autonomous villages, collectively called *The Zephyrland Confederacy* by the inhabitants, who are called Zyphrans.
 The overall culture has a vaguely 18th-century Japan feel to it; most people are farmers, ranchers, and herders, and live simple, rural lives in tune with the rhythms of the land and organized around the seasons.

 ## History

-From time immemorial, the humans of Gaia lived peacefully on their land, and developed an advanced civilization.
+From time immemorial, the humans of the Zephyrlands lived peacefully on their land, and developed an advanced civilization.
 Then, about 200 years ago, a wave of devastation crashed over the land:  Orcs came from the east, crushing everything in their path, and driving the gnomes of the eastern hills towards the sea.
-The orcs destroyed the great cities of Gaia, leaving broken masonry and burnt husks in their path.
+The orcs destroyed the great cities of the Zephyrlands, leaving broken masonry and burnt husks in their path.

 The villages slowly rebuilt themselves from those ashes, into a loose confederacy.
 In the years since the Great Devastation, the villages have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional goblinoid raid.
-The gnomish refugees made their homes in the confederacy, and have been an integral part of the fabric of gaian life.
+The gnomish refugees made their homes in the confederacy, and have been an integral part of the fabric of Zephyran life.

 The after effects of the Great Devastation are felt everywhere, from the ruins of cities to the yearly Rememberence Day that every village maintains, commemorating the day their village was overrun by the orc horde.